DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-02-25-filter-by-subject.md

 The scrollable region is indicated by a cut-off mid-way through a checkbox, a bottom border and custom styles to display a scrollbar.

-We show 4 and a half items by default in the scrollable region to give affordance to the list being longer and should be scrolled.
-This height is common to this pattern used elsewhere on GOV.UK and also means the filter does not take up too much room in the filter panel.
+The scroll area shows 4 and half subjects to help users realise there are are other subjects in the list.
+This smaller height lets users move to a filter below.

 If there are 15 subjects or fewer, the subject filter will be displayed as a simple list of checkboxes.